jpreston-alt/README-generator/README.md

 1. Answer the following prompted questions about your project.
 1. Make sure you enter a valid repository name in order for badges and links to work.
 1. Choose between optional sections to add (License, Tests, Contributions, Installation, Credits)
-1. Answer the followup questions based on your selection.
+1. Answer the followup questions based on your selection
+1. README will be generated and success message will appear.
 1. Preview and make small changes in markdown as needed.
 1. Add your shiny new README to your project repository!